 Tred upon by thousands of visitors daily, this silent testament to Inca engineering leaves all who visit spellbound by its magnificence.

 But what if there´s more than what we see on the day tour?

-    In 2016, French archaeologist Thierry Jamin and a team of researchers from the Instituto Inkari used ground-penetrating radar at the site and discovered a large hidden chamber containing metallic elements and a staircase, which had been sealed off by a wall of rocks.
+In 2016, French archaeologist Thierry Jamin and a team of researchers from the Instituto Inkari used ground-penetrating radar at the famous site and discovered a large hidden chamber containing metallic elements and a staircase, which had been sealed off by a wall of rocks.
 The Ministry of Culture in Cusco quickly intervened and forbid any further work at the site.

-    To this day, the occasional treasure seeker turns up an odd Inca era artifact while digging in the twin mountains but the knowledge of the entrance has, lamentably, been lost.
+To this day, the occasional treasure seeker turns up an odd Inca era artifact while digging in the twin mountains but the knowledge of the original entrance has, lamentably, been lost.